Zaid-Ajaj/Fable.Remoting/UPSTREAM-ISSUE-DRAFT.md

 This can be **one PR** or **a stack of three**, whichever you prefer:

 **One PR** — `Fable.Remoting.Json` STJ converter set + `Fable.Remoting.Server`
+opt-in plumbing + all six sibling adapters + `Fable.Remoting.DotnetClient`
-opt-in plumbing + the test suite. ~1500 lines of converter code + ~600 lines of tests; default unchanged.
+opt-in + HTTP integration tests. ~2100 lines of converter code + ~900 lines
+of tests; default unchanged.
 The branch as it stands today.

 **Three-PR stack** if you'd rather review in chunks:

 1. **PR #1 — `Fable.Remoting.Json` converter set + byte-pin tests.** Lands
-   the STJ converters in a new sub-namespace with the 103 byte-equality tests running against both serializers.
-No `Fable.Remoting.Server` changes, no opt-in surface yet — the converters are addressable directly via `FableConverters.create()`.
+   the STJ converters in a new sub-namespace with the byte-equality tests running against both serializers (337 Json tests, including 52 explicit null-handling cases).
+No downstream changes, no opt-in surface yet — the converters are addressable directly via `FableConverters.create()`.
    Dependency-free in terms of breaking changes.
-2. **PR #2 — `Fable.Remoting.Server` opt-in plumbing.** Adds
+2. **PR #2 — `Fable.Remoting.Server` + sibling adapters opt-in plumbing.**
-   `JsonSerializerBackend` DU, threads it through `Proxy.fs`, exposes `Remoting.withSerializerOptions` helper.
-Plus the Giraffe HTTP integration tests as end-to-end validation.
+   Adds `JsonSerializerBackend` DU, threads it through `Server.Proxy.fs` + the six sibling adapters (`setBody`-shape helpers + `fail` entries take the backend).
+Plus the Giraffe / Suave / Falco HTTP integration tests as end-to-end validation (49 tests).
 Default stays Newtonsoft.
-3. **PR #3 — sibling adapter cleanup.** The Suave / Falco / AspNetCore /
+3. **PR #3 — `Fable.Remoting.DotnetClient` opt-in.** Adds
-   AwsLambda / AzureFunctions adapters call `jsonSerialize` directly for docs/error response paths instead of routing through the backend-aware helper.
-Cosmetic for the data wire (the main payload already uses STJ when opted in) but worth tidying.
-Plus a `withSerializerOptions` helper on `Fable.Remoting.DotnetClient`.
+   `Remoting.withSerializerOptions` fluent helper +
+   `Proxy<'t>.WithSerializerOptions` builder member.
+Threads `stjOptions` through the 14 `ServiceCallerFuncN` types.
+This PR is what makes the Falco STJ tests' client side work (the tests live in PR #2 in this split, but those specific Falco tests would need a small skip-or-defer for the client-side STJ assertions until PR #3 lands).

 I have a preference for the three-PR stack — easier review, easier rollback if anything surprises us — but it's your call.

 ## Known follow-ups (not part of the initial PR(s))

-- **`Fable.Remoting.DotnetClient`** has its own `JsonSerializerSettings` +
-  `FableJsonConverter()` in `Proxy.fs`.
-A parallel `withSerializerOptions` helper would let .NET-side clients opt in to STJ the same way servers do.
-  Trivial — same pattern as the Server-side wiring.
 - **`[<Fable.Core.Pojo>]` and `[<Fable.Core.StringEnum>]` DU dispatch** —
   the Newtonsoft `FableJsonConverter` has explicit branches for these (`Kind.PojoDU`, `Kind.StringEnum`).
 The STJ port doesn't yet — there are no test fixtures using these attributes in the existing suite, and no client-emitted output to byte-match against.
 Would land as a follow-up once we decide on test shapes.
-- **Sibling-adapter response-path leak.** Six adapters call `jsonSerialize` directly bypassing the backend choice for docs / error responses (the main data payload already routes through the backend-aware `jsonSerializeWithBackend` in `Server/Proxy.fs`).
-PR #3 in the suggested stack handles this.
 - **Outer-array argument parsing.** The proxy parses `[arg1, arg2, ...]`
   into `Choice<byte[], JToken> list` using Newtonsoft regardless of backend.
 The per-argument deserialisation IS backend-routed (the byte-compat